-Winter can be a hard time for plants, especially in cold areas.
-And even in the warmer parts, plants can find the winter months hard going.
-Growth slows right down and problems become more evident when a plant’s in its cold-weakened state.
+Winter can be hard on plants, especially in cold areas.
+Even in the warmer regions, plants can find the winter months tough going.
+Growth slows right down and problems become more evident when plants are in a cold-weakened state.

-There are many things you can do to help your garden cope with the cooler months, so here’s a timely checklist for preparing your garden for winter:
+There are lots of methods to help your garden cope with the coldest temperatures, so here’s a timely checklist for preparing your garden for winter:

 • Move potted tropical plants and other warmth lovers into more protected spots – perhaps onto a verandah or porch.
 If cold-sensitive plants are growing in the garden or are too heavy to move, cover them with a frost blanket and remove the next morning.